eristic/eristic.github.io/src/pages/posts/2025/are-you-creative.md

 ---
 layout: ../../../layouts/BlogPost.astro
 title: "Are You Creative?
 Yes.
 Yes you are."
-description: "Uncovering that you are creative, even if you don't think you are."
+description: "Uncover that you are creative, even if you don't think you are."
 pubDate: 2025-08-11
 author: "Scott Stewart"
 tags: [Creativity]